astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 >    $ git clone https://github.com/galaxyproject/galaxy
 >    ```
 >
-> 2. Navigate to the *Charts* repository root:
+> 2. Navigate to the visualization framework's root:
 >    ```bash
 >    $ cd $GALAXY_ROOT/config/plugins/visualizations
 >    ```
 >
-> 3. Create a new directory:
+> 3. Copy the existing example into a new directory:
 >    ```bash
 >    $ cp -r example myviz
->    $ cd myviz/src
 >    ```
 >
 {: .hands_on}

-Now that the directory structure is in place and the 3rd-party code has been made available, we will continue with building our *Chart* plugin.
-Each *Charts* visualization contains <b>3</b> files:
+Now that the directory structure is in place, let us review the example visualization.
+Each visualization contains a set of <b>3</b> files:

 - Logo (`static/logo.png`) which will appear in *Chart*'s plugin selection interface.
 - Configuration (`config/example.xml`) describing input parameters and options.
 - Wrapper (`src/script.js`) which serves as a bridge between *Galaxy* and our 3rd-party plugin.

-In the following sections we are going to discuss these files in more detail, create and place them into our plugin directory at `myviz`.
+In the following sections we are going to discuss these files in more detail and modify them to incorporate a new visualization.
 Let's start with the logo for our visualization.

 ### 1.2 Your visualization needs a logo

-Each visualization is represented by a logo in the *Charts* interface.
+Each visualization is represented by a logo in the Galaxy interface.
 This makes it easier for users to find and configure their visualization.
 The logo should be in the `png`-file format.
 It will appear with a width of 120 pixels.

 Here's an example [logo](../../files/charts-plugins/pdb/logo.png):